Canada Strong and Free Network: Administration

 The Centre is managed by the board of directors with Troy Lanigan as president.
-Lanigan was formerly president of the Canadian Taxpayers Federation, an organization that advocates for lower taxes, less waste in public sector spending and more government accountability.
+Lanigan was formerly president of the Canadian Taxpayers Federation.
 Current members of the board of directors include Joe Oliver, who served as Finance Minister under then Prime Minister Stephen Harper and is now on the board of directors of High Arctic Energy Services.
 Cliff Fryers, Jocelyn Williams Bamford, Chuck Strahl, and Questerre Energy's CEO Michael Binnion, who also serves on the High Arctic Energy Services board, and Preston Manning.

 Preston Manning PC CC AOE, was the founding father of the Centre and served as its director until July 2016, when he resigned from his executive functions with the Manning Foundation and the Centre.
 He continued to support and pursue its objectives.

 On January 16, 2020 Manning announced that he was retiring from the Centre, to spend more time with his family.

 Members of the board of trustees have included former Premier of Ontario, Mike Harris and Gwyn Morgan CM, who has also served as a trustee of the Fraser Institute's, and on the board of directors of SNC-Lavalin and EnCana Corporation.
 In 2003, Morgan was "the most powerful man in Canada's oil patch", according to Macleans magazine.
 Past directors include Kevin Lacey, the Atlantic representative of the Canadian Taxpayers Federation.